-When you let go of the control handle the truck will coast.
+With coast on, the truck will coast when you let go of the control handle.
 You must move the handle to a brake position to apply the brake.

-COAST SELECTOR OFF
+COAST OFF

 Move the control handle down and shift the coast selector away from the control arm.